sagi-meltzer/video-transcript/README.md

 ```

 After some unknown time, the extention will send back a message on custom event called “*CAPTIONS_GENERATION_COMPLETED*”.
 The subtitles will be available in the “*detail.reponse*” of that event message.

+*Use the file "Deploy React App in 2 min for free.mp4" located in "./src/files"